 - Outdoor shower/hose to wash your hands outside or the kids off when they come from the beach

 - What kinds of storage space are you looking for?
 There are so many storage ideas you can use!

 Finally – does the color matter to you?

 WOW!
 That is a LOT to think about!

 I put together this Checklist for you to begin thinking about your “Must-Haves”

 There are so many choices of types of RV, features, styles, and amenities to choose from – it can get a little overwhelming!

-As I mentioned above, these are NOT all the things to consider when buying your RV, but it will give you a GREAT start to begin determining the BEST RV to purchase for you & your Family!
+As I mentioned above, these are NOT all the things to consider when buying your RV, but it will give you a GREAT start to begin determining the BEST RV to buy for you & your Family!

 Use my checklist to begin thinking about what you want in an RV; how you will be using your RV; and, the MOST important thing…

 Be sure to Join My Mailing List to keep up to date on all that’s happening on Livin’ Life With Lori!
 Sign Up Below!